came here looking for some "herb" or looking to get your yard

 all the fine music we played and for the crowd we brought in to his

-That was seven years ago, and basically I'm still picking the banjer
+That was nine years ago, and basically I'm still picking the banjer

 for moon pies and a Coca~Cola.